jmtyszka/bidskit/docs/QuickStart.md

 If you're using the Docker image, run the following:
 <pre>
-docker run -it -v /PATH_TO_YOUR_DATASET_FOLDER/:/dataset rnair07/bidskit -d /dataset
+docker run -it -v /PATH_TO_YOUR_DATASET_FOLDER/:/dataset jmtyszka/bidskit -d /dataset
 </pre>

-If you're running bidskit from the shell you can either run bidskit without arguments from within the dataset root
+If you're running *bidskit* from the shell you can either run *bidskit* without arguments from within the dataset root
 <pre>
 % cd /PATH_TO_YOUR_DATASET_FOLDER/
 % bidskit
 </pre>

-or alternatively
+or from another folder by specifying the BIDS dataset directory

 <pre>
 % bidskit -d /PATH_TO_YOUR_DATASET_FOLDER/